EndoMapper dataset of complete calibrated endoscopy procedures: Methods

 \subsubsection{Recordings from the same patient}

-One of the main obstacle in colon reconstruction is consistency between colonoscopies in longitudinal studies.
+One of the main obstacles in colon reconstruction is the consistency between colonoscopies in longitudinal studies.
 Thanks to the colorectal cancer screening program, colonoscopy pairs from the same patient were registered.
-This would help to evaluate lifelong capabilities of the developed visual SLAM algorithms.
+This would help to evaluate the lifelong capabilities of the developed VSLAM algorithms.